Jesus-Baena/009-baena.blog-personal-pkm/content/00. STOCK/Preventing Coolify and Docker from opening ports while ignoring firewall.md

 ---
-title: The problem with Coolify and docker opening ports
+title: Preventing Coolify and Docker from opening ports while ignoring firewall
 draft:
 tags:
 ---

 ## The problem.
-By default docker will open ports ignoring the *internal* server firewall rules (such as ufw).
+By default Docker will open ports ignoring the *internal* server firewall rules (such as *ufw*).
 Typical solution is to set *external* firewall rules through your VPS provider.
 But some providers do not offer this type of protection (or they charge you handsomely for it).

 ![[Pasted image 20250818084633.png]]